This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 (Upload your edited wp-config.php file to your server)

 After uploading the edited wp-config.php file to your server, you should be able to log into your WordPress site.
-Hopefully, this will fix the issue and the WordPress cookie will recognize that you are logging in from the same website, instead of seeing two different sites (one with ‘www’ and the other with no ‘www’).
+Hopefully, this will fix the problem and the WordPress cookie will recognize that you are logging in from the same website, instead of seeing two different sites (one with ‘www’ and the other with no ‘www’).

 Hardcoding your login values into the site itself is not the best way to fix this problem, it’s just a way to get you back into your site if you are unable to login.
 With this method, you won’t be able to edit your site’s URL settings on the General settings page.